ornladios/ADIOS2/examples/simulations/gray-scott-struct/ReadMe.md

-# ADIOS2 gray-scott-struct example
+### ADIOS2 gray-scott-struct example
-#
-# This is a version where the computation is on a struct memory type holding U and V
-# instead of having two separate arrays for U and V. It was created for the purpose of
-# testing user defined data types in ADIOS2
-#

 This is a 3D 7-point stencil code to simulate the following [Gray-Scott reaction diffusion model](https://doi.org/10.1126/science.261.5118.189):

+#### Differences from the gray-scott example

+This is a version where the computation is on a struct memory type holding U and V instead of having two separate arrays for U and V. It was created for the purpose of testing user defined data types in ADIOS2

 ```
 u_t = Du * (u_xx + u_yy + u_zz) - u * v^2 + F * (1 - u)
 v_t = Dv * (v_xx + v_yy + v_zz) + u * v^2 - (F + k) * v
 ```

-## How to run
+#### How to run

 Make sure MPI and ADIOS2 are installed and that the `PYTHONPATH` includes the ADIOS2 package.
 Make sure the adios2/bin installation directory is in the `PATH` (conda and spack installations should take care of this